-Models with only three radars installed will temporarily be unable to use the auto lane change and forward insertion vehicle warning features, while all other ADAS features will work and have completed testing, according to the blogger.
+Models with only three radars installed will temporarily be unable to use the auto lane change and forward insertion vehicle warning features, while all other ADAS features will work and have completed testing.

 The Navigation on ADAS (NOA) feature that will come standard on the 2021 Li ONE will not be available on models that do not have the radars fully installed, and the OTA upgrade will not be available until all five radars are installed.

-Users can choose to get early delivery on models with three radars, or wait until December to get delivery on models with all five radars, according to the blogger.
+Users can choose to get early delivery on models with three radars, or wait until December to get delivery on models with all five radars.

 If they choose the model with two missing radars, they will be compensated with a free lifetime warranty and 10,000 credit points.